lorenzo-biava/starchat/README.md

 unzip ../target/universal/starchat-master.zip
 ```

-Review the configuration files `starchat-master/config/application.conf`:
+Review the configuration files `starchat-master/config/application.conf` and configure
-- check that IP and Port for elasticsearch are correct.
-- configure the language
+the language if needed (by default you have `index_language = "english"`)

 Start both startchat and elasticsearch:
 ```bash